alvaroandresgarayromero/designpatternsheeet/README.rst

 =============

-This workspace utilizes Docker to create a containerized service with all the required dependencies, and CMake to compile the C++ applications.
+This workspace utilizes Docker to create a containerized service with all the required dependencies, and CMake to create the build files for compiling the C++ applications.

 - The "notes" directory is where the "Design Pattern" code base is maintained.
     - `Overview <notes/overview>`_